MicrosoftDocs/visualstudio-docs/docs/extensibility/migration/update-visual-studio-extension.md

    > [!IMPORTANT]
    > In Visual Studio 2019, the designer for this file does not expose the new `ProductArchitecture` element.
 You need to use an XML editor to make this change.
 To access the XML editor, go to Solution Explorer and select the **Open With** command.
    >
    > The `ProductArchitecture` element is critical.
-Visual Studio 2022 will not install your extension without it.
+Visual Studio 2022 won't install your extension without it.

    | Element | Value | Description |
    | - | - | - |